 Our CPD feature allows companies to manage and report on training certs and events but with our self-service employee philosophy we allow employees to suggest training and CPD items.

-The CPD are also allows the execution of Performance Management Systems / Employee Performance Engagement workflows for carrying out reviews, (reminder automations and document distributions for scheduling and completing one-on-ones).
+The CPD are also allows the execution of Performance Management Systems (PMS) / Employee Performance Engagement (EPE) workflows for carrying out reviews, (reminder automations and document distributions for scheduling and completing one-on-ones).